 The Disability Services Commission’s (DSC) state-funded Accommodation Support programme supports independence for individuals with a high level of physical disability living in the community.
-The Foundation administers the DSC programme and was one of the first Western Australian agencies to administer domestic care and support under the state initiative.
+The Organisation administers the DSC programme and was one of the first Western Australian agencies to administer domestic care and support under the state initiative.

 The Home Care Support programme is designed to make living at home a viable option.
 Services include:

 - Personal care — assistance with bathing, showering, eating, grooming and medication prompting.

 - Domestic support — meal preparation, cleaning, shopping or paying bills.

 - Community access — helping you access and enjoy social and community activities.